kamranahmedse/developer-roadmap/src/data/roadmaps/typescript/content/satisfies-keyword@HD1UGOidp7JGKdW6CEdQ_.md

   bleu: [0, 0, 255],
   //  ~~~~ The typo is now correctly detected
 };
-// But we now have an undesirable error here - 'palette.red' "could" be a string. const redComponent = palette.red.at(0);
+// But we now have an undesirable error here
+// error TS2339: Property 'toUpperCase' does not exist on type 'string | RGB' const greenComponent = palette.green.toUpperCase();
 ```

 The `satisfies` operator lets us validate that the type of an expression matches some type, without changing the resulting type of that expression.
 As an example, we could use `satisfies` to validate that all the properties of palette are compatible with `string | number[]`: